 This is the year to go au naturel—with your lawn care!
 It'll take a little work and patience, but you can ditch the chemicals and still have healthy green grass.
-Here are seven organic lawn care tips from the pros to help you make the switch.

 Know Your Soil

 Having your yard’s soil tested can help you determine your soil’s pH level, the right seed for your lawn and the best way to deal with weeds.
 Weeds are indicators of soil conditions, according to Organic Plant Care, LLC, a full-service lawn care company in New Jersey.

 When it comes to mowing, make sure your lawnmower’s blade is sharp and only mow when needed.
 That’s because once the weather heats up, your grass may go dormant and require little to no mowing at all.
 When you do mow, don’t cut it too short, and make sure you mow during the cooler hours, later in the day.
 Find out more reasons you should stop mowing your lawn every week.